ZinWR/next-prompt/README.md

     - Search by tag
     - Search by username

-[] Implement Click on tag - Feed Component
+[] Implement Click on the tag - Feed Component

     - Fill the tag in the search and search right away

 [] Implement View other profiles

-    - Click on profile and redirect on their profile not your own
+    - Click on the profile and redirect to their profile not your own